Bennington (CDP), New Hampshire: Geography

 The CDP is in the western part of the town of Bennington, primarily on the east side of the Contoocook River at its Great Falls, which drop 70 ft over 1.2 mi after flowing out of Powder Mill Pond.
 The CDP is bordered to the west by the Contoocook and a former railroad line.
 The northern border is north of Starrett Road and follows Old Stagecoach Road.
 The eastern border of the CDP is east of the dense village development but west of Dodge Hill Road, while the southern border follows an unnamed brook back to the Contoocook.

 New Hampshire Routes 31 and 47 pass through the center of the CDP.
 Route 31 (Greenfield Road) leads southeast 5 mi to the center of Greenfield, and Route 47 (Francestown Road) leads east 7 mi to the center of Francestown.
 U.S. Route 202 passes just west of the CDP, on the west side of the Contoocook River, and leads north 2 mi to Antrim and south 10 mi to Peterborough.
 NH 31 runs north with US 202 to Antrim, while NH 47 terminates at US 202 just west of the Bennington CDP.

-According to the U.S. Census Bureau, the CDP has a total area of 1.1 sqkm, all of it land.
+According to the U.S. Census Bureau, the CDP has a total area of 1.1 sqkm, all of it recorded as land.